raj-arun/dsnd_starbucks_captstone_project/README.md

 # Results Summary
-Model ranking based on training data accuracy RandomForestClassifier Model Accuracy: 0.738 LogisticRegression Model Accuracy: 0.725
+Model ranking based on training data accuracy
+  - RandomForestClassifier Model Accuracy: 0.738
+  - LogisticRegression Model Accuracy: 0.725
-SVM Model Accuracy: 0.722
+  - SVM Model Accuracy: 0.722

-Model ranking based on training data F1-score RandomForestClassifier model f1-score: 0.74 LogisticRegression model f1-score: 0.73
+Model ranking based on training data F1-score
+  - RandomForestClassifier model f1-score: 0.74
+  - LogisticRegression model f1-score: 0.73
-SVM Model f1-score: .72
+  - SVM Model f1-score: .72

 Results suggest that the random forest model has the best training data accuracy and F1-score

+You can read more about this project in my medium blog [here](https://medium.com/@s.arun.raj/analyzing-starbucks-offers-data-set-a28993ee9c5e).

 **Feature importance** refers to a numerical value that describes a feature's contribution to building a model that maximizes its evaluation metric.
 A random forest classifier is an example of a model that estimates feature importance during training.
 The below are the top features: